Life & Works of Brian Alan Burhoe – All About Us & More

 Grandad was a combination of smiling good heart and strength.
 As a toddler he had fallen into a burning fireplace, badly injuring his fingers.
 Yet Charlie Claxton skippered the family canal boat in the Thirties, with wife, daughter and son (Norman) for crew.
 And served the War in the local Fire Brigade.
 I remember snapshots of him in uniform on shelves.
 He was proud of the Claxton family history in North Yorkshire, going back a thousand years to the Old Norse settlers (Vikings).

-Being sent to the local Fish & Chip shop to carry home that traditional English supper wrapped in newspaper — savouring that hot delicious smell all the way home.
+I remember being sent to the local Fish & Chip shop to carry home that traditional English supper wrapped in newspaper — savouring that hot delicious smell all the way home.
 Stopping at a sweet shop, where Mum would pass me the coins for a bag of fresh Rowntree’s chocolates and mints from a kindly old lady: “That’ll be tuppence ha’penny, Luv.”
 The aroma of hot mincemeat pies still brings back memories of our Olde English Christmastimes.

 Travelling on double decker buses and steam-driven trains.
 To places with names like Ravensthorpe, Castleford, Brackenhall, Huddersfield, Calderdale, Knottingly, Saddleworth, Helmsley, Harrogate, Heckmondwike, Wakefield and the wild, windswept Yorkshire Moors.